sonlhcsuit/JS-Resources/BeginnerTask/Weather-App.md

 **Tier:** 1-Beginner

-A weather application to get the temperature, weather condition and whether it is day or night of a particular city using `accuweather`.
+A weather application to get the temperature, weather condition and whether it is day or night of a particular city using `accuweather` or `openweathermap`.
 A free weather api.

 ## User Stories